nish-karsh/FM-broadcasting-Using-Adalm-Pluto/README.md

+# FM-broadcasting & FM-Radio Using Adalm Pluto
-In FM broadcasting, the frequency of the carrier wave is modulated to encode the audio signal that is being transmitted.
+1. In FM broadcasting, the frequency of the carrier wave is modulated to encode the audio signal that is being transmitted.
 A radio receiver (in this project, our mobile phone) extracts the original audio sound from the modulated radio signal and reproduces the audio in a loudspeaker.
+2. In FM Radio Receiver, music from an existing Radio Station is received through Adalm-Pluto-SDR and processed to get the audio output from the speaker.

 ### MATERIALS REQUIRED

 1. Adalm Pluto SDR (along with its USB cable and antennas)
 2. Phone with radio application and earphones (earphones act as receiver antenna)
+3. Dipole Antenna with tripod stand

 ### SOFTWARES REQUIRED